lttng/lttng-analyses/README.md

 The main limitation of this project is the fact that it can be quite slow to process a large trace.
 This project is a work in progress and we focus on the problem-solving aspect.
-We didn't spend much time on improving the analyses' performance yet.
+Therefore, features have been prioritized over performance for now.

 One other aspect is the fact that the state is not persistent; the trace has to be re-processed if another analysis script is to be used on the same trace.